matomo-org/plugin-QueuedTracking/README.md

 ## Changelog

+0.3.2

+- Fixes a bug in the lock-status command where it may report a queue as locked while it was not

 0.3.1

 - Fixed Redis Sentinel was not working properly.
 Sentinel can be now configured via the UI and not via config.
 Also